benjaminvo/Baldr/README.md

-Baldr
+Baldr - academic reading made easy
 =====

-Prototypes for Baldr - an online reading platform for students.
+This repo contains the prototypes for Baldr – an online reading platform for students.